Last Updated on September 29, 2025, by David

 Effective Moisture Management in Surrey Homes

 Surrey's climate is characterised by its frequent rainfall and damp conditions, which can accelerate the accumulation of dirt on terracotta.
-To mitigate this issue, employing dehumidifiers in enclosed spaces and ensuring proper ventilation throughout your home is essential.
+To mitigate this issue, use dehumidifiers in enclosed spaces and ensure proper ventilation throughout your home.
 Immediate cleanup of spills and avoiding leaving wet items—such as shoes or towels—on the flooring can also help.

 If your terracotta is located in a conservatory or garden room, consider installing blinds or UV filters to minimise condensation and prevent sun damage.
 These small adjustments can greatly influence the longevity and appearance of your tiles over time.